Couleslaw/Spline-Curve-Renderer/README.md

 Natural splines are a way to interpolate a set of points with a smooth curve.
 The curve is made up of multiple polynomials, each defined on a different interval.
 This program allows you to add, delete, and move points and see the spline curve change in real-time.
 See [this section](#math-of-natural-splines) for exact details on how natural splines are defined.

+## How to install

+Windows users can download an executable file from the [releases page](https://github.com/Couleslaw/Spline-Curve-Renderer/releases/latest).
+Linux and MacOS users can run the program by following the instructions below.

 ## Dependencies

 This project is not compatible with the newer versions of matplotlib.
 It works with version 3.6.2.
 I recommend creating a virtual environment and installing the dependencies from the `requirements.txt` file.